Cruise of the Special Service Squadron: Africa and the Indian Ocean

-The fleet sailed from HMNB Devonport on 27 November 1923, and headed for Freetown, Sierra Leone.
-Whereupon the fleet was greeted by the Governor of Sierra Leone.
+The fleet sailed from HMNB Devonport on 27 November 1923, and headed for Freetown, Sierra Leone, where the fleet was greeted by the Governor.
 Food and provisions were taken aboard after the journey of 2805 miles.
 The ships then sailed to Cape Town and arrived 22 December, adding a further 3,252 miles to the cruise distance.
 Some of the sailors and marines performed in a ceremonial march, to great fanfare.